-How I Created a System to Transform Communities into Economies and Ecosystems
+How We Created a System to Transform Communities into Economies and Ecosystems

 Evolving them from being places to connect and engage around shared interests to country-like economies and ecosystems

 Learning is central to how a country or an economy grows and what it can create.
 Barack Obama once said:

 "The nation that out-educates us today is going to out-compete us tomorrow."